 Sandstone-hosted roll-front uranium deposits with potential for in-situ recovery

-(enCore’s Coal Hill Property is located adjacent to the Company’s 35-75 Property described in the previous section of this presentation.
-Therefore several of the attributes of the Coal Hill Property are similar to those of the 35-75 Property, as described in the previous section.)
+(enCore’s Coal Hill Property is located adjacent to the Company’s 35-75 Property.
+Therefore several of the attributes of the Coal Hill Property are similar to those of the 35-75 Property.)

 - enCore owns a 100% interest in the 1,568 acre (634 ha) Property